-- complete clinical development of GC4419 for the reduction of SOM in patients with locally advanced HNC, including our ongoing Phase 3 clinical trial; - prepare and file for regulatory approval of GC4419 for the reduction of SOM in patients with HNC; - initiate and advance our planned Phase 2a clinical trial of GC4419 for the reduction in the incidence of radiotherapy-induced esophagitis;
+- complete clinical development of GC4419 for the reduction of SOM in patients with locally advanced HNC, including our ongoing Phase 3 clinical trial; - prepare and file for regulatory approval of GC4419 for the reduction of SOM in patients with HNC; - advance our ongoing Phase 2a clinical trial of GC4419 for the reduction in the incidence of radiotherapy-induced esophagitis; - initiate and advance our planned Phase 1b/2a clinical trial for GC4711 to increase the anti-cancer efficacy of SBRT, in patients with NSCLC; - seek to discover and develop additional clinical and pre-clinical product candidates; - scale up our clinical and regulatory capabilities; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio;

-- initiate and advance our planned Phase 1b/2a clinical trial for GC4711 to increase the anti-cancer efficacy of SBRT in patients with NSCLC; - seek to discover and develop additional clinical and pre-clinical product candidates; - scale up our clinical and regulatory capabilities; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio; - hire additional internal or external clinical, manufacturing and scientific personnel or consultants; - add operational, financial and management information systems and personnel, including personnel to support our product development efforts; and - incur additional legal, accounting and other expenses in operating as a public company.
+- hire additional internal or external clinical, manufacturing and scientific personnel or consultants; - add operational, financial and management information systems and personnel, including personnel to support our product development efforts; and - incur additional legal, accounting, insurance and other expenses in operating as a public company.

-We expect our existing cash, cash equivalents and short-term investments, together with the net proceeds from this offering and assumed payments from Clarus to us in the amount of \$40 million upon the achievement of the two remaining specified clinical milestones in our ROMAN trial, will enable us to fund our operating expenses and capital expenditure requirements into 2022.
-See "Use of Proceeds."
+We expect our existing cash, cash equivalents and short-term investments, including the \$20.0 million payment received from Clarus in February 2020 for the achievement of the third clinical milestone in our ROMAN trial under the Royalty Agreement with Clarus, together with the \$20.0 million payment from Clarus expected to be received upon the achievement of the remaining specified clinical milestone in our ROMAN trial, will enable us to fund our operating expenses and capital expenditure requirements into 2022.

 Because of the numerous risks and uncertainties associated with research, development and commercialization of product candidates, we are unable to estimate the exact amount of our working capital requirements.
-Our future funding requirements will depend on and could increase significantly as a result of many factors, including:
+Our future funding requirements will depend on, and could increase significantly as a result of, many factors, including: